 3. Knowing the audience

 After you have clarity on the mission and KPIs, shift your focus to the audience.
 Knowing your audience is crucial to achieving great marketing results.
 For a successful content marketing strategy, you need to know whom you are targeting and what their pain-points are.
-Savvy marketers turn to market intelligence agencies to get an accurate picture of their customers and create buyer personas accordingly.
+Savvy marketers turn to market research agencies to get an accurate picture of their customers and create buyer personas accordingly.
 If you’d rather do it in-house, consider starting out with a keyword analysis to understand how your customers search for information on the internet.
 Speaking to fellow employees that have a direct contact with customers, such as sales and customer service teams, can provide deep insight into the needs, questions, and expectations of the target audience.
 This can help to devise a more targeted marketing strategy and create a greater impact.
 Segmentation helps categorize the target market according to demographics and psychographics.
 Once you identify the primary personas, ask yourself questions to uncover the unique value proposition that you can then provide through fresh content.